-In the case of an applicant, a direct threat assessment may be done:
+In the case of an applicant, a direct threat assessment may be conducted:

 - 1. Whenever Job Corps believes that a known or apparent disability or medical condition poses a direct threat to the health or safety of the individual or others.
-This typically will occur after the applicant has received conditional assignment to a Job Corps center and has completed the ETA 653 Health Questionnaire; and - 2.
+This typically will occur after the applicant has received conditional assignment to a Job Corps center and has completed the Job Corps Health Questionnaire (ETA 653). - 2.
 If the specific information that has been received about that particular applicant indicates that he or she may have a medical condition or disability that: - (a) Poses a significant risk of substantial harm to the health or safety of the individual or others; and - (b) Cannot be eliminated or reduced by reasonable accommodation or modification.